lformella/xdcc-grabscher/README.md

 ![Server / Channel Dialog](http://xg.bitpir.at/images/help/servers.png?v=3)

 ## Search
 You can search for packets by entering a custom search term and just hit enter.
 If your want to save your search, just click on the thumb button.
 Deleting a search works the same.
 The search items are working with the internal and external search and are also saved into the database.
+If you want to exclude words from your search you can use "-".
+To search for packages and exclude TS releases you could use "Spiderman -TS".

 ![Search](http://xg.bitpir.at/images/help/search.png?v=3)